marinagardella/Voronoi-IPOL/README.md

 ### Single image, custom parameters:

 Several options are provided in the command line.
 See `--help` for a list.
-An example execution with such options is given by:
+For example, the following command applies the method using a thresholding by intensity (`-B threshold`) where pixel values below 128 are considered background (`-Y 128`), removes blobs whose size are smaller than 5 pixels (`-b 8`), sub-samples the borders of the components so that 20% (`-r 0.2`) and uses a window of radius 3 to smooth the distance histogram (`-w 3`), and the output is saved with prefix `test1_` to the local folder:
 ```
-python voronoi.py -i data/test1.png -B binarization_mobe -Y binarization_threshold -b param_N -r param_rho -w param_w -a param_Ta -o test1_ipsum_
+python3 voronoi.py -i data/test1.png -B threshold -Y 128 -b 8 -r 0.2 -w 3 -o test1 data/test1

 ```

 ### Multiple input images: